giantswarm/backstage/README.md

 Initially, run `yarn install` in the repository root directory to ensure all dependencies are installed and up-to-date.
 This will take a few minutes at the first time, depending on internet bandwidth.

-In order to interact with the development GitHub app (required fro authentication and authorization to scan repositories etc.), you have to create a local file named `github-app-development-credentials.yaml` in the repository root directory.
+In order to interact with the development GitHub app (required for authentication and authorization to scan repositories etc.), you have to create a local file named `github-app-development-credentials.yaml` in the repository root directory.
 The content of this file can be found in a LastPass secure note named **Backstage GitHub App**.

 In addition, you will need some environment variables to be set up.
-We recommend to create a faile named `.env` with the content to be found in a LastPass secure note named **Backstage Dev Environment Variables**.
+We recommend to create a file named `.env` with the content to be found in a LastPass secure note named **Backstage Dev Environment Variables**.

 ### Running backstage locally